wilsonliaows/docs/connectors/oracle-ebs.md

 * On-prem secure agent:

-If your Oracle EBS instance is not accessible directly from the Internet, Workato will need to connect to it via an (on-premise agent) (/on-prem.md).
+If your Oracle EBS instance is not accessible directly from the Internet, Workato will need to connect to it via an [on-premise agent](/on-prem.md).
 Select the appropriate, active on-premise agent that has network access to this Oracle EBS instance.

 * Instance URL: